 In the blog posting tomorrow we will explore additional retroactive reimbursement changes to audio-only CPT codes 99441 – 99443.

-For a deeper dive into these changes, sign up for our next webinar on telehealth rules for workers’ comp.
+For a deeper dive into these changes, watch our webinar on telehealth rules for workers’ comp.
 We’ll break down and simplify the many recent changes to rules and reimbursements -- and provide up-to-date telehealth cheat sheets.